 - How often does your partner insult or talk down to you?

 - How often does your partner threaten you with physical harm?

 - How often does your partner scream or curse at you?

 A score of 10 or more indicates an abusive relationship.

 Where to find help

-You can reach out to a trusted friend or pastor, call the National Domestic Abuse Hotline at 1-800-799-7233, or email the Kingdom Workers Empowering Survivors of Relationship Violence program for help at firstname.lastname@example.org.
+You can reach out to a trusted friend or pastor, call the National Domestic Abuse Hotline at 1-800-799-7233, or visit the Kingdom Workers Empowering Survivors of Relationship Violence program page.